AI in Product Development: A Comprehensive Guide

 • Monitor model outputs for unexpected patterns in different user segments

-• Build killswitches to disable AI features if problems emerge
+• Build kill switches to disable AI features if problems emerge

 • Document decision-making logic for regulatory compliance